robertkodra/paymaster_demo/client/README.md

 - Ensure no extra spaces in environment variables

 **Public key / raw signing not working**
-- Ensure your Privy app has Tier‑2 Starknet enabled
+- Ensure your Privy app has Starknet Tier‑2/Wallet API enabled
 - Make sure you are logged in and a Privy wallet is available
 - Backend must be configured with PRIVY_APP_ID/PRIVY_APP_SECRET and READY_CLASSHASH